vanhoangkha/000049-cloud9/content/2-basicfeature/2.3-backtodashboard/_index.md

 +++
-title = "Quay lại giao diện Dashboard" date = 2021 weight = 3
+title = "Back to Dashboard interface" weight = 3
 chapter = false
 pre = "<b>2.3 </b>"
 +++

-#### Quay lại giao diện Dashboard
+#### Back to Dashboard interface

-Khi chúng ta tạo Cloud9, giao diện làm việc sẽ được chuyển tiếp tới Cloud9 IDE trên trình duyệt.
-Trong bước này, chúng ta sẽ quay lại giao diện AWS management console để làm việc với các dịch vụ khác.
+When we create Cloud9, the interface will be forwarded to Cloud9 IDE in the browser.
+In this step, we will return to the AWS management console interface to work with other services.

-1. Tại giao diện Cloud9 IDE.
+1. At the Cloud9 IDE interface.
-  + Click biểu tượng Cloud 9.
+  + Click the Cloud 9 icon.
   + Click **Go To Your Dashboad**.

 ![Cloud9](/images/cloud9/017.png?width=90pc)

-2. Đôi khi giao diện Cloud9 sẽ thay đổi một chút theo trình duyệt, bạn có thể dùng cách thay thế khác để quay trở về giao diện AWS management console.
+2. Sometimes the Cloud9 interface will change slightly by browser, you can use another alternative to return to the AWS management console interface.
-  + Click vào biểu tượng user ở góc phải giao diện Cloud9 IDE.
+  + Click on the user icon in the right corner of the Cloud9 IDE interface.
   + Click **Go To Dashboard**.

 ![Cloud9](/images/cloud9/018.png?width=90pc)

-3. Một tab mới sẽ được mở ra và chúng ta sẽ quay lại giao diện quản trị của AWS Cloud9.
-Từ đây chúng ta có thể truy cập tới giao diện quản trị của các dịch vụ AWS khác.
+3. A new tab will open and we will return to the AWS Cloud9 administration interface.
+From here we can access the admin interface of other AWS services.

 ![Cloud9](/images/cloud9/019.png?width=90pc)

-Tiếp theo chúng ta sẽ thử chạy các câu lệnh AWS CLI trên Cloud9 nhé.
+Next we will try to run AWS CLI commands on Cloud9.